-- The maximum score on this exam is 50 points. - You have 50 minutes to complete this exam. - There are no aids of any kind (calculators, notes, text, etc.) allowed. - Please show your work unless instructed otherwise.
+- Please leave your GT ID card on your desk until your TA matches your exam. - The maximum score on this exam is 50 points. - You have 50 minutes to complete this exam. - There are no aids of any kind (calculators, notes, text, etc.) allowed. - Please show your work unless instructed otherwise.
 A correct answer without appropriate work will receive little or no credit.
-If you cannot fit your work on the front side of the page, use the back side of the page as indicated. - You may cite any theorem proved in class or in the sections we covered in the text. - Good luck!
+If you cannot fit your work on the front side of the page, use the back side of the page as indicated. - We will hand out loose scrap paper, but it will not be graded under any circumstances.
+All work must be written on the exam itself. - You may cite any theorem proved in class or in the sections we covered in the text. - Good luck!